sector032/get-to-know-lara/README.md

 ## Backend

 First use "composer install" command to install all dependencies.
 There is a .env.example file in the repository.
-You need to copy it and delete a .example.
+You need to copy it and delete the ".example" part.
 After that please fill the following rows:

 DB_CONNECTION=mysql<br>
 DB_HOST=127.0.0.1<br>